SebastianHopgood/bank-customer-churn-analysis/README.md

 * [View SQL Query](https://github.com/SebastianHopgood/bank-customer-churn-analysis/blob/3c1277b6de565995a52534455967439263b34a3a/sql/analysis_queries/num_of_products_vs_churn_rate.sql)

 ### **7. Creating a Risk Score Calculator**
-* By using the previous 6 analysis queries I was able to develop a calculator to predict weather customers are at high risk or low risk.
+* By using the previous 6 analysis queries I was able to develop a calculator to predict weather customers are at low, medium and critical risk.
 I added 2 columns 'risk_score' and 'risk_group'.
-* Here are the percentages each risk group came out to: Critical Risk = 45%, Medium Risk = 19%, Low Risk = 8%.
+* Here is the churn rate for each risk group: Critical Risk = 42%, Medium Risk = 11%, Low Risk = 3%.

 **Picture of Risk Calculator Query:**
 * ![image alt](https://github.com/SebastianHopgood/bank-customer-churn-analysis/blob/fe012f24e12a7503b494818629c650f4dc1bd714/images/code%20pictures/risk_calculator_readme.png)